-The transfer security impacts the performance of the company.
+The transfer security affects the performance of the company.
 Why?
-Participants learn new knowledge in further training.
+Participants learn new knowledge in further education.
 However, it often fails to transfer this knowledge into behavior or skills.
-Different obstacles are responsible for this.
-We want to show you different ways how you can use the blink.it app for transfer security.
+Various obstacles are responsible for this.
+We would like to show you different ways to use the blink.it app for transfer security.

 Companies want to offer something to their employees.
-Of course, further training is also used to entertain employees.
-More often, however, the knowledge advantage over competitors is in the foreground.
-The investments in further training should pay off.
-For further training measures to become a competitive advantage, participants must transfer what they have learned into practice.
+Of course, further education is also used to entertain employees.
+However, the knowledge advantage over competitors is often in the foreground.
+Investments in further education should pay off.
+For further education measures to become a competitive advantage, participants must transfer what they have learned into practice.
 Without this transfer, training cannot improve performance.
 Clients want to know from trainers how transfer security is implemented.

 Learning transfer, training transfer - different terms, same meaning